-But if your commitments lack solid reasons—if they’re just made “off the cuff”—you may ultimately lack the motivation to stay on track.
-If the commitments you make involve personal difficulty or significant challenges, you may even be tempted to avoid getting started altogether, or you may give up and walk away when things get tough.
+When you commit to something it is a promise you make to yourself or others.
+A commitment is a sign of your character.
+When you keep one you have honored your word and done what you’ve said you would.
+Most of the time, people will commit to something with the best intentions and for worthy goals or causes.
+But if your commitments lack solid reasons—if they’re just made “off the cuff”—you will likely not keep them.
+You may lack the strength or resolve to stay on track.
+If the commitments you make involve a personal struggle, you may even be tempted to avoid getting started at all.
+You may give up and walk away when things get tough.

 The Challenge of Committing

 Commit to Medical Detox

 You’re Worth It